reumandc/InteractingMoranEffects/README.md

 ### Overview of dependencies

-R, R studio, checkpoint package, a setup that can compile Sweave documents.
+R, R studio, a setup that can compile Sweave documents.

 ### Dependencies on R, R studio

 I used R version 4.3.0 running on Ubuntu 18.04, and R studio version 2023.03.0+386.
-I used version 1.0.2 of the checkpoint package.

-### Dependencies on the R `checkpoint` package

-This codes uses the R `checkpoint` package.
-This is set up in the master file `main.R`, which contains a line of code specifying a date.

-`checkpoint::checkpoint(snapshot_date="2022-01-01",r_version=getRversion(),checkpoint_location=getwd(), scan_now = TRUE)`

-The `checkpoint` package then automatically scans through other files looking for other required R packages.
-It then downloads and installs the newest versions of those packages available on the given date.
-This helps ensure that re-compiling the document uses exactly the same code that was originally used.
-This can take some time on first run (as mentioned above) but it is faster on subsequent runs because the packages are already installed.
-This also means that R package dependencies should only be the `checkpoint` package, since that package should scan for other packages and install them locally.
-Quite a few MB disk space are used (80-100).
-The version `checkpoint` that I used was 1.0.2.

 ### Dependencies on a setup for compiling Seave documents

 Set your R studio up so there is a button near the top that compiles .Rnw files into pdfs.

+### Package versions

+The packages I used were current around the time of R version 4.3.0.
+Specifically: matrixcalc, version 1.0-6 wsyn, version 1.0.4 ncf, version 1.3-2 latex2exp, version 0.9.6 testthat, version 3.1.9 mvtnorm, version 1.2-2 shape, version 1.4.6 graphics, version 4.3.0 stats, version 4.3.0 parallel, version 4.3.0

 ### Additional dependencies

 The compilation process was tested by Reuman on Ubuntu 18.04 using R version 4.3.0 and R studio version 2023.03.0+386.
 It has not been tested on other machines.
-We have endeavored to list all dependencies we can think of above, but we have only compiled on Reuman's machine, so we cannot guarantee that additional dependencies will not also be needed on other machines.
+We have endeavored to list all dependencies we can think of above, but we have only run the code on Reuman's machine, so we cannot guarantee that additional dependencies will not also be needed on other machines.
 This repository is intended to record a workflow, and is not designed or tested for distribution and wide use on multiple machines.
 It is not guaranteed to work on the first try without any hand-holding on arbitrary computing setups.

 ## Intermediate files:

 Knitting the Sweave code automatically produces a lot of 'intermediate' files.
 Files ending in `.tex` are the converted documents from `.Rnw` including all the R code output and the rest (files ending `.log`, `.aux`, `.lof`, `.lot`, `.toc`  and `.out` ) are intermediate files that `pdflatex` uses to keep track of various parts of the document.
 Some of these can be useful for diagnosing problems, if any.

 ## Acknowlegements